truecaller/react-native-sdk/README.md

     }
     @Override
     public void onVerificationRequired() {
-    //The statement below can be ignored incase of One-tap flow integration TruecallerSDK.getInstance().requestVerification("IN", "PHONE-NUMBER-STRING", apiCallback,(FragmentActivity) getCurrentActivity());
+    //The statement below can be ignored incase of one-tap flow integration TruecallerSDK.getInstance().requestVerification("IN", "PHONE-NUMBER-STRING", apiCallback,(FragmentActivity) getCurrentActivity());
       }
     };

-    //Callback below can be ignored incase of One-tap only integration
+    //Callback below can be ignored incase of one-tap only integration

     final VerificationCallback apiCallback = new VerificationCallback() {
         @Override